How To Apply

 After you complete the steps above:

-4) View our November 2016 calender to find the available online Advising & Registration Session dates.
+4) View our Events calender to find the available online Advising & Registration Session dates.

 5) Contact an HCC Online Advisor through the AskHCC Online Counseling form to request the registration link for that session.
 Be sure to include the date you want to attend.